gamingzhang/ece7123_final_project/README.md

 `model`: Model checkpoints

-After we design a best CNN model, we train 200 epochs until convergence.

 ## Supplement

 To make it easier and faster to define the Convolutional Neural Networks we need, we use `nn.Sequential()`.
 Just like stacking blocks, we can freely add as many layers as we need to `nn.Sequential()` to build the Convolutional Neural Networks.